ImpactDevelopment/ImpactAPIServerLegacy/README.md

 ## Running

-To start the server you can run either `npm start` or `node index.js`.
+To start the server run `npm start`.
 You should see something like this:

 ```bash
 $ npm start